 “Freely given, specific, informed, and an unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing”

-2. Is the data you are collecting of “legitimate interest”?
+2. Make sure the data you collect is of “legitimate interest”